salesforce-heroku-workshops/enterprise-java-developer/WORKSHOP.md

 2. Select `Team`
 3. Select `Push to Upstream`

 Test the new version of the application on Heroku by navigating to `https://yourappname.herokuapp.com` in your browser (replace `yourappname` with your app name and insure you use `https` for the protocol).
-Open the "People" page and you should now see the new `Twitter` column.
+Open the "Contacts" page and you should now see the new `Twitter` column.

 Chapter 4: Distributed Sessions on Heroku